 Our employment Team

-John Blake is assisted by Leighan Banks, a Solicitor in the firm who qualified in 2013 and has a great deal of experience in acting for both employees and employers.
+Leighan Banks is a Solicitor in the firm who qualified in 2013 and has a great deal of experience in acting for both employees and employers.

 Our pricing range for bringing and defending claims for unfair or wrongful dismissal is as follows: